Valero Energy Corporation [VLO] stock Reiterated by Citigroup analyst, price target now $121

 Citigroup have made an estimate for Valero Energy Corporation shares, keeping their opinion on the stock as Buy, with their previous recommendation back on May 03, 2021.
 The new note on the price target was released on April 16, 2021, representing the official price target for Valero Energy Corporation stock.
 Previously, the target price had yet another raise to $87, while Tudor Pickering analysts kept a Buy rating on VLO stock.

-Valero Energy Corporation [VLO] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 4.14.
-With this latest performance, VLO shares dropped by -5.15% in over the last four-week period, additionally plugging by 2.66% over the last 6 months – not to mention a rise of 24.59% in the past year of trading.
+Valero Energy Corporation [VLO] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -6.88.
+With this latest performance, VLO shares dropped by -0.53% in over the last four-week period, additionally sinking by -8.24% over the last 6 months – not to mention a rise of 13.70% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Valero Energy Corporation [VLO] shares currently have an operating margin of -2.68 and a Gross Margin at -1.46.
 Valero Energy Corporation’s Net Margin is presently recorded at -2.20.